 Amsterdam from a plane window.
 It’s a view I’ve always wanted to capture on camera but the chances of flying directly across the centre of Amsterdam on a commercial airliner are quite small considering that Amsterdam Schiphol Airport has five runways fanned out in different directions.
 Then you have to take the weather into account!
 My dream came true on a flight from Amsterdam to Valencia.
 It was a late-afternoon flight and the plane took off in a northerly direction before quickly banking to the east.
 The sun was already way in the west (perfect!) and there wasn’t a single cloud to obstruct my view from row ‘A’.
-The aerial views of the Amsterdam canals (a UNESCO World Heritage city) from the plane window were phenomenal!
+The aerial views of the Amsterdam canals (UNESCO World Heritage listed) from the plane window were phenomenal!

 Plane window views of Amsterdam

 The concentric ring of canals that are so characteristic of the historic city centre can clearly be seen.
 The body of water in the upper left is the Ij Harbour.